Hopefully you find the answers to your questions on this page, but if not please contact the Exams Officer

 These services are subject to fees and variable deadline dates.
 Some deadline dates are very soon after results are published so it is important you take action quickly.

 I have left Esher College – Can I come back to do resits?

 Currently the college is unable to accommodate ex-students or other private candidates to sit exams.
-However we may be able to provide advice regarding alternative centres can be found on the resit page or by contacting the examination boards.
+Advice regarding alternative centres can be found on the resit page or by contacting the examination boards.